jlegatheaux/RC2020-assignments/assignment-5/README.md

 ## Annex - Sugestions to set-up your work environment

-This is just a quick crash course on how to instal CNSS, the assignment files, as well as to prepare your environment for developping in the command line.
-In the assignment 0 notebook, you also find instructions for howto use a development environment and use it.
+This annex contains a quick crash course on how to instal CNSS, the assignment files, as well as to prepare your environment for developping in the command line.
+In the assignment 0 notebook, you also find instructions for how to use a development environment and use it.
 The directories organization will be very similar to the one presented below.
 Following the instructions in assignment 0, you can install CNSS by performing the following actions.

-Start by choosing a directory to work and perform the following actions:
+Start by choosing a directory (root directory of your work) to contain all the files you need to work in your assignment.
+Make that directory your curernt directory and perform the following actions:

 ```
 git clone https://github.com/jlegatheaux/cnss